 Here are the links to the sign up pages of the major hotel programs, along with the expiration policy and perks each program gives to entry level members:

-Marriott Hotels (includes Residence Inn, Courtyard, Fairfield, etc.) – Marriott Rewards
+Marriott/Starwood Hotels (includes Marriott hotels such as Residence Inn, Courtyard, Fairfield, etc. and Starwood hotels (Sheraton, Westin, W Hotels and Aloft) – Marriott Rewards

-All Marriott Rewards members get free in-room Wi-Fi when they book through Marriott.
+All Marriott Rewards members get free in-room Wi-Fi when they book through Marriott’s website or apps.